-It is also of the utmost importance that the Probation Officers know the environments of those they supervise and the issues the juveniles face on a daily basis.
-An increasing abuse of alcohol and other substances, deterioration in parental supervision and lack of positive home environments are the primary reasons more and more youth become involved in the criminal justice system.
+It is also of the utmost importance that the Probation/Diversion Officers know the environments of those they supervise and the issues the juveniles face on a daily basis.
+An increase in use of illegal substances, deterioration in parental supervision and lack of positive home environments are the primary reasons more and more youth become involved in the criminal justice system.

-Rehabilitation of the juvenile offender is our objective through accountability, responsibility, treatment and supervision.
+Habilitation & Rehabilitation of the juvenile offender is our objective through accountability, responsibility, treatment and supervision.
 However, public safety and welfare is also considered when deciding the appropriate action to be taken.

-During calendar year 2017:
+During calendar year 2018:

-- Thirty-five (35) juveniles were placed on probation (25 males and 10 females)
+- Twenty (20) juveniles were placed on probation (12 males and 8 females)

-- Twenty-six (26) were removed from probation (20 males and 6 females)
+- Twenty-five (25) were removed from probation (18 males and 7 females)

 - o Of those removed from probation:

-- 22 were successful
+- 18 were successful

-- 3 were unsuccessful
+- 7 were unsuccessful

-- 1 was considered neutral

 The Probation Department also continued its duty of organizing and supervising Community Service performed by juveniles as part of their sentence.
-Community
+Community represent services valued at \$16,035.19 to the Holmes County community.